elias-jhsph/jarvis-conversationalist/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL 3 license.